Best daily deals

 How does the microphone sound to you?

-3039 votes
+5432 votes

 SG recommended

 If you want to get a wireless gaming headset with a little bit of everything, the Turtle Beach Stealth Pro makes a compelling case for itself.
-Packing in swappable batteries and the best ANC you’ll find in a gaming headset, this premium headset represents the company’s new top of the line.
+Packing in swappable batteries and the best ANC you’ll find in a gaming headset, this premium headset represents the company’s new top-of-the-line.

 The Stealth Pro connects to your gaming device of choice using a USB base station, which includes a battery charging slot so when the one in your headset runs out of juice, you’ll always have a fresh one ready to swap in (the headset comes with two batteries, and you can buy more from Turtle Beach).
-The base station is also the connection point for the headset’s 2.4GHz RF connection, and the headset also supports Bluetooth too (we don’t recommend that for gaming, though).
+The base station is also the connection point for the headset’s 2.4GHz RF connection, and the headset also supports Bluetooth (we don’t recommend that for gaming, though).

 The sound profile could use a little help, but it’s easy to fix using the Turtle Beach Audio Hub app, which is available on PC and mobile devices.